transientskp/tkp/documentation/userref/config/pipeline_cfg.rst

 =======================

 ``method``
-   Determines whether the TraP is run in single-process, multi-process, or :ref:`distributed <installation_distributed>` mode.
+   Determines whether the TraP is run in single-process or multi-process mode.
    ``"multiproc"`` should be suitable for most users.

 ``cores``